MayysterUFTD/ESP32-S3-JC8048W550-LVGL-ESPIDF-EEZ/README.md

 - Uses LVGL for UI, EEZ framework for app structure, and esp_lcd_touch_gt911 for touch.
 - `sdkconfig.defaults` enables SPIRAM and configures LVGL memory (128 KB).
 Review and regenerate `sdkconfig` if you change memory settings.

+## Upstream & Credits

+This project is based on and adapted from https://github.com/mr-sven/esp32-8048S050C.
+Please check the upstream repository for additional context, contributions, and historical changes.

 Requirements
  - ESP-IDF 5.2 (or compatible 5.x release)
  - Python (ESP-IDF tooling)